runabol/tork-docs/src/app/installation/page.md

 ```

 ## Datastore

-The `Datastore` is responsible for holding job and task state.
+The Datastore is responsible for holding job and task state.

-You can specify which type of datastore to use using a [config file](/config).
+You can configure the datastore using a [config file](/config).
+Currently, only PostgreSQL is supported as the datastore implementation.

-`inmemory` (default) - Runs entirely in memory.
-Convenient for experimentation and development but typically isn't suitable for production uses cases because all state will be lost upon restart.

-`postgres` - Uses a [Postgres](https://www.postgresql.org/) database as the underlying implementation.
+`postgres` - Uses a Postgres database as the underlying implementation.

 ```toml
 # config.toml